Webelos Scout Resident Camp, Boxwell Reservation

 - COMPLETED HEALTH FORMS AND INSURANCE CARDS FOR EVERYONE (ALL SCOUTS, LEADERS, SIBLINGS, OR ADULTS).
 MEDICAL FORMS ARE RETURNED AT CHECKOUT.

 Adults meet in Cub World Dining Hall for orientation at 4:00 PM on arrival day.
-Cub Scouts assemble at the flag pole outside the dining hall and receive orientation and a tour from the staff.
+Webelos Scouts assemble at the flag pole outside the dining hall and receive orientation and a tour from the staff.

 Each evening the entire camp will have a Flag Assembly at the dining hall.
 The Class "A" field uniform should be worn.
 Our camp staff has an exciting agenda of programs and events planned for your Scouts!!
 Please review your leader's guide so you will understand how the daily program routine will operate